Licence To Alter

 Who pays for the Licence to Alter costs?

-The leaseholder is responsible for the costs in obtaining a licence to alter.
+The leaseholder is responsible for the costs of obtaining a licence to alter.

 These costs can extend to the freeholder’s review, the freeholder’s Surveyor’s review and finally the freeholder’s solicitor’s costs in preparing the Licence to Alter.